bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 them
 7. What is a merge conflict?
 Merge conflicts happen when you merge branches that have competing commits
-8. How do you resolve a merge conflict? you must choose which changes to incorporate from the different branches in a new commit.navigate to merge conflict, open text editor, decide if you want to keep only your branch changes or incorporate others, add stage to changes
+8. How do you resolve a merge conflict? you must choose which changes to incorporate from the different branches in a new commit.navigate to merge conflict, open text editor, decide if you want to keep only your branch changes or incorporate others, add stage to changes.